Bob Shreve: Career

 When The Schoenling All Night Theater was unceremoniously canceled by WCPO in 1970, it was quickly picked up by WLWT, Shreve's old stomping grounds, as The Schoenling Nite People Theater.
 (The Dayton show of the same title was by this time discontinued.)
 Unfortunately, it did not last there more than a year or two.
-In 1975, the show moved to WKRC-TV, then Cincinnati's ABC affiliate, with the new Saturday Night Live-influenced title The Past Prime Playhouse (SNL was a new program at the time).
+In 1975, the show moved to WKRC-TV, then Cincinnati's ABC affiliate, with the new Saturday Night Live-influenced title The Past Prime Playhouse.
 Schoenling beer was no longer the show's sponsor, having been replaced by new advertisers such as LaRosa's Pizza, Hemsath Sound Centers, and Mayor's Jewelers.
 WKRC would give the show (nicknamed "The PPP") its longest run; it stayed on the late night airwaves for a full ten years, even though Shreve's shenanigans had been toned down since the WCPO days.
 Among the celebrity visitors to the PPP set over the course of that decade were Adam West, Bill Cosby, comedian Pete Barbutti, and the buxom stripper Morganna (known at the time as "baseball's kissing bandit").
 During the latter years of the PPP, WKRC introduced Garoro's Theater of Horrors, a spin-off show of sorts for Shreve's "gamey" severed-head sidekick, the channel's weekly horror feature, introduced at the outset by the heretofore voiceless Garoro, who had somehow gained the power of Boris Karloff-like speech.

 It was widely rumored at the time that WKRC was losing sponsors for the show owing to Shreve's tendency to poke fun at and upstage his advertisers, but the truth behind the show's cancellation had more to do with the arrival of cable television, home video, and infomercials.
 With more and more homes equipped to play movies on videocassette or having access to basic (networks such as TBS and USA) and even pay cable (HBO and Showtime), the "all-night movies" aspect of shows like The Past Prime Playhouse began to lose appeal to viewers.
 Rather than spend money to produce live all-night programming, local stations like WKRC saw more profit in low-rated timeslots, not just overnights, being occupied by advertisers instead.
 As the PPP disappeared, so did most station-originated all-night programming across the United States.

-A shy man in private life, Shreve did not take comfortably to retirement.
-Able to keep himself only intermittently busy with voice work and the occasional public-access television interview, his health began to wane.
+Death

 In February 1990, he died at the age of 78 at Jewish Hospital, where he was being treated for cancer, after suffering a debilitating bout with the flu.
 In 1992, Bob Shreve was posthumously inducted into the Greater Cincinnati Broadcast Hall of Fame.
-The honor was accepted by his widow, Jane (the former Mary Jane Keller, whom he married in August 1948), and his son Robert Shreve, Jr.